HIDGlobalDocs/style-guide/docs/a-to-z/e/erase.md

 # erase

-Don't use as a synonym for *delete* unless the app requires it, as in Paint.
+Don't use as a synonym for *delete*.

 **See also** [delete](../d/delete.md)